![]() |

 thousand to about 10,000 by 1810.
 Iron industry also got a share in the war

-making French weapons.
+blast furnaces operating.
 By the time the Napoleonic war ended, Belgium stood, in

-a modern sense, as a newly industrialized country.
+a modern sense, a newly industrialized country.

 After